signupsoftware/exflowwebd365o/V3/README.md

     * Updates are now pushed to a storage account each month and will be automatically installed on the web app when restarted after time of release.
 * Adds support to install multiple web apps to one resource group (Parameter "ResourceGroup" below)
 * Adds support to install multiple web apps to one ASP when used together with the ResouceGroup parameter (Parameter "AppServicePlan" below)
+* Adds support for Storage Account CORS rules when using custom domains.

 ## Installation and updates
 ExFlow web is installed by running the following PowerShell script.
 See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v3/Run-Deploy.ps1)) in *Powershell ISE*.